-On the distribution side, Murray said they’ve taken a wide focus, from U.S. deals (including recent ones with streaming-TV providers WAVE.tv and fuboTV) to international ones (including deals with Eurosport and Telesport).
+On the distribution side, Murray said they’ve taken a wide focus, from U.S. deals (including recent ones with streaming-TV provider fuboTV and digital media company WAVE.tv) to international ones (including deals with Eurosport and Telesport).
 And they’re hopeful their success with studio content will engage fans year-round, not just during their season.
 They’re also planning to distribute other live combat events, beginning next year.

 “Beyond partnering with premier and leading sports media companies in the U.S. and in regions around the world to distribute both our live product and ancillary product, we’re also creating new partnerships to expand distribution on top of that.
 WAVE.tv is a good example of that.
 And we’re going direct to consumer day-to-day with our OTT platform.”